marlonangeli/python-autounseal-vault/README.md

 	KEYS_PATH: <your_keys_path>
 ```

-After this, check your Vault host, if you use Docker you can use the `hostname` service.
+After this, check your Vault host and change if you need using `**VAULT_ADDR**` environment variable.
+If you use Docker you can use the `hostname` service.

 ---